Olivia Pollard, PhD in Management Student

 The Walden Writing Center hopes to increase diversity within the writing center field and the Walden Writing Center by making changes to our recruitment strategies.
 One way to adjust our recruitment strategies is this grant’s project: a paid, 9-month internship, the Walden Writing Center Internship (WWC Internship).
 The student who completes the WWC Internship will be introduced to the writing center field and the Walden Writing Center; will participate in the Writing Center’s paper review appointments, student e-mail responses, an additional Writing Center project, and a student-driven final project; and will engage in professional development and discussion with Writing Center staff.
 These activities will all help the intern develop skills within the writing center field that they can use to further their career goals, either within the writing center or any other field.

-Linda Marc, ScD, MPH, MS, Contributing Faculty, College of Health Sciences
+Linda Marc, ScD, MPH, MS, Contributing Faculty, College of Health Professions

 This Program Evaluation aims to evaluate the effectiveness of an early-childhood chess intervention in children from immigrant families, to evaluate whether playing chess improves executive functioning in these children.
 Conducted within an after-school program for children, ages 4 to 16 years of age, at the Immigrant Family Services Institute, Inc. (IFSI) in the Metro Boston area of Massachusetts serving families from Africa and the Caribbean.